Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Omar Nokta

 Thank you.
 Hi, Robert and Inger.
-Robert, towards the end of your opening remarks, you mentioned floating storage and how some of the Aframaxes have come off that storage, but VLCC will likely stay a bit longer.
-From a market color perspective, the presumably some of the VLCC charters you entered into had options for floating storage.
-Can you give a sense of the ship that you have on charter, whether they're in floating storage at the moment or if the charters have exercised the options to do so?
+Robert, toward the end of your opening remarks, you mentioned floating storage and how some of the Aframaxes have come off that storage, but VLCCs will likely stay a bit longer.

+From a market color perspective, presumably some of the VLCC charters you entered into had options for floating storage.
+Can you give a sense of the shift that you have on charter whether they are in floating storage at the moment or if the charters have exercised options to do so.

 Robert Macleod

-So it's good question.
+So, it's good question.
 Thanks, Omar.
-And then firstly, the Aframaxes, we've seen about 35 million barrels at the peak in Europe, some of that's been unwound -- unwinded and on the VLCC's then we've done charters, we’ve five or six between six months and 12 months and these are time charters, so it's not, the charters are free to trade the ships as they wished and they're not pure storage charters.
-So at the moment, we actually I think we've got one storage that has gone on storage and we've got one beat us about to start storing, but that's it.
-And then we've got quite a few ships that are more the sort of forced storage where this lack of outage and so forth.
-But we'll see how it develops here.
+And then firstly, the Aframaxes, we've seen about 35 million barrels at the peak in Europe.
+Some of that's been unwound -- unwinded -- and on the VLCCs, then we've done charter, we don't five or six between six months and 12 months and these are time charters.
+So, it's not a -- the charters are free to trade the ships as they wish and they're not pure storage charters.

+So, at the moment, we actually -- I think we've got -- we got one Suez that has gone storage, and we've got one beat us about to start storing, but that's it.
+And then we've got quite a few ships that are more than sort of forced storage where there is lack of origin and so forth.
+But we'll see how it develops here, but what we are hearing is that some Aframaxes come three, but on the VLCCs then there are some cargoes here that that are like to store through Q2 and Q3.
-But what we are hearing is that some Aframaxes come three, but on the VLCC then there are some cargoes here that are likely to store through Q2 and Q3.
-I remember that also the traders are in terms of risk a flat price risk is not something they normally take.
-What's been happening here is that some cargoes have been sold at such heavy discounts and that the time has been so strong that I would guess that some of them have hedged out the front of the curve for the next to three months.

-And there must be people believing in demand really coming back in the Brent recovering here.
-So you could see people waiting and for this call to strength forward because some of the timings on crude purchases were historic in recent weeks.
+And remember that also the traders are in terms of risk -- flat price risk is not something they normally take.
+What's been happening here is that some cargos have been sold at such heavy discounts and the container has been so strong that I would guess, that some of them have hedged out the front of the curves for the next two, three months, and there might be people believing in demand really coming back in the Brent recovering here.
+So you could see people waiting and -- for this call to strength forward because some of the timings on crude purchases were historic in recent weeks.

 Omar Nokta

-Well that's interesting.
-So, it's a good point that so you're talking about the discounts from the Saudis and whatnot.
-And so it's not just simply looking at the frontend of the curve and the backend of this are six months there's also the $5 or $10 discount up front as well?
+Well, that's interesting.
+So it's a good point.
+So, you're talking about the discounts from the Saudi's and whatnot.
+And so it's not just simply looking at the front end of the curve and the back end of or the six months, there is also the $5 or $10 discount upfront as well.

 Robert Macleod

 Yes, exactly.
 And that was where you should really realize how tight the freight market was.
-So, there were distressed cargoes and then finally someone go to ship that could make the dates in West Africa within the next five days or so and then discount is to say $5to $10 a barrel were offered.
-So, and then you put the recent jump in the in the flat price then you can see that there are people that have oil floating here which is deep, deep in the money and there might be some of them that are willing to take the risk to move even deeper.
+So, it was -- there were distressed cargoes and then suddenly someone go to ship, they could make the dates in West Africa within the next five days or so, and then discounts of say, $5 to $10 a barrel, we're off it.

+So -- and then you put the recent jump in the flat price into it, then you can see that there are people that have oil floating here which is deep, deep in the money.
+And there might be some of them that are willing to take the risk to move even deeper.

 Omar Nokta

 Yes.
 Okay.
-And then just the pellets at work for instance, if some reason that contango really does switch and they want to go shorter, if they want to unwind the floating storage, is there any impact at all on the on the charter that you have with them?
+And then just how does it work for instance, if for some reason the contango really does switch and they want to go shorter?
+If they want to unwind the floating storage, is there any impact at all on the charter that you have with them?

 Robert Macleod

-No, they would still have an obligation to keep the vessel on higher -- payoffs higher until the earliest redelivery date.
-So what you'd see in that sort of circumstances that they will then try to trade the ship in the spot market.
+No, they would still have an obligation to keep the vessel on higher and pay us higher until the earliest redelivery dates.
+So, what you'd see in that sort of circumstance is that they will then try to trade the ship in the spot market.

 But many of the guys that have put ships on storage are very familiar with the spot market having ships themselves.
-So, they will then go from being on storage to being normal spot player.
+So, they would then go from being on storage to being normal spot players.

 Omar Nokta